halturin/mx/README.md

     2) client has 'offline' state and the 'defer' option is set to 'true'

-    You have to set 'async' option to 'false' value to ensure the message has been delivered.
+    You have to set 'async' Client option to 'false' for delivery control.
+Default value of this option is 'true'.

 ## Distributed mode